INDUSTRY LEADER

 BENEFITS

-With 119 wind farms in operation, wind energy is affordable, good for our environment and our economy.
+With more than 160 wind sites in operation, wind energy is good for our environment and our economy.
 Wind energy provides millions in tax dollars and landowner payments.
 It also creates jobs and boosts local economies.

 From Start to Finish